 Cancer is one of the leading causes of death in modern society.

-Keep in mind that all of the human studies on this subject are so-called observational studies.
-They indicate an association between soy consumption and cancer, but do not prove causation.
+Keep in mind that this evidence is limited to observational studies, which indicate an association between soy consumption and cancer prevention — but do not prove causation.

 Menopause is the period in a woman’s life when menstruation stops.

-It is often associated with unpleasant symptoms, such as sweating, hot flashes, and mood swings, effects that are brought about by a reduction in estrogen levels.
-Interestingly, Asian women, especially Japanese women, are less likely to experience symptoms related to menopause than Western women.
+It is often associated with unpleasant symptoms — such as sweating, hot flashes, and mood swings — which are brought about by a reduction in estrogen levels.

 Dietary habits, such as the higher consumption of soy foods in Asia, may explain this difference.

 Soy products do not affect all women in this way.
-Soy only seems to be effective in so-called equol producers, women who possess a type of gut bacteria able to convert isoflavones into equol.
+Soy only seems to be effective in so-called equol producers — those who possess a type of gut bacteria able to convert isoflavones into equol.

-Equol has been suggested to be responsible for many of the beneficial health effects of soy consumption.
+Equol may be responsible for many of soy’s health benefits.

-Daily intake of 135 mg of isoflavones for one week, equivalent to 68 g of soybeans per day, reduced menopausal symptoms only in equol producers (45).
+Daily intake of 135 mg of isoflavones for 1 week — equivalent to 2.4 ounces (68 grams) of soybeans per day — reduced menopausal symptoms only in equol producers (

-Osteoporosis is a condition characterized by reduced bone density and increased risk of fractures, especially in elderly women.
+Osteoporosis is characterized by reduced bone density and an increased risk of fractures, especially in older women.

-Even though soybeans have a number of health benefits, some individuals need to limit the consumption of soy products, or avoid them altogether.
+Even though soybeans have a number of health benefits, some individuals need to limit their consumption of soy products — or avoid them altogether.

-There are concerns that high consumption of soy products may suppress thyroid function in some people and contribute to hypothyroidism — a condition characterized by low production of thyroid hormones (
+High intake of soy products may suppress thyroid function in some people and contribute to hypothyroidism — a condition characterized by low production of thyroid hormones (

-The thyroid is a large gland that regulates growth and controls the rate at which the body expends energy.
+The thyroid is a large gland that regulates growth and controls the rate at which your body expends energy.

-The symptoms included discomfort, sleepiness, constipation, and thyroid enlargement, all of which disappeared after the study had ended (56).
+The symptoms included discomfort, sleepiness, constipation, and thyroid enlargement — all of which disappeared after the study ended (

-A meta-analysis of 14 studies found no significant adverse effects of soybean consumption on thyroid function in healthy adults, whereas infants born with thyroid hormone deficiency (congenital hypothyroidism) were considered at risk (58).
+An analysis of 14 studies noted no significant adverse effects of soybean consumption on thyroid function in healthy adults, whereas infants born with thyroid hormone deficiency were considered at risk (

-In short, regular consumption of soy products or isoflavone supplements may lead to hypothyroidism in sensitive individuals, especially in those with an underactive thyroid gland to begin with.
+In short, regular consumption of soy products or isoflavone supplements may lead to hypothyroidism in sensitive individuals, especially those who have an underactive thyroid gland.

-Although not unhealthy, these side effects of soybean consumption can be unpleasant.
+Although not unhealthy, these side effects can be unpleasant.

-Belonging to a class of fibers called FODMAPs, raffinose and stachyose may worsen the symptoms of irritable bowel syndrome (IBS) (15), a common digestive disorder.
+Belonging to a class of fibers called FODMAPs, the fibers raffinose and stachyose may worsen symptoms of IBS, a common digestive disorder (

 If you have IBS, avoiding or limiting the consumption of soybeans may be a good idea.

-Soy allergy is triggered by soy proteins, glycinin and conglycinin, found in most soy products (6).
+Soy allergy is triggered by soy proteins — glycinin and conglycinin — found in most soy products (

-Soybeans are high in protein, and are also a decent source of both carbs and fat.
+Soybeans are high in protein and a decent source of both carbs and fat.